Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 Since it uses the same weights (see next node on how to get them) as the quick and dirty, it will be more accurate to find the "next closest tokens".

+You can also pass directly a normal conditioning, not one done with the "quick and dirty" to see what you will obtain.
+The result will be different.

 Example:

 ![image](https://github.com/Extraltodeus/Conditioning-token-experiments-for-ComfyUI/assets/15731540/43641b09-0dac-4b5d-8014-7230ef6d8813)